SanikoZmey/PMLDL_Assignment_1/README.md

-# Kurdyukov Alexander (BS21-AI-01, a.kurdyukov@innopolis.university)
+## Kurdyukov Alexander (BS21-AI-01, a.kurdyukov@innopolis.university)
-### To use this repo (in the way its creator was used to) it is needed to have an ability to run jupyter notebooks.
+### To use this repo (in the way its creator was) it is needed to have an ability to run jupyter notebooks.
 This can be achieved in several ways:
 1) Use [Google Colab](https://colab.research.google.com) and manualy config the kernel
 2) Create [Python virtual environment](https://docs.python.org/3/tutorial/venv.html) and [run local jupyter server](https://www.codecademy.com/article/how-to-use-jupyter-notebooks) with [confugured kernel](https://ipython.readthedocs.io/en/stable/install/kernel_install.html) (Recommended)